ieee-vgtc/ieeevis.org/logos.md

 Convenience link: [direct link to editing all sponsors](https://github.com/ieee-vgtc/ieeevis.org/edit/master/js/all_sponsors.json).

-At this point, the logos should automatically show on staging.
+At this point, the logos should automatically show on our staging page.